Handbook for PhD Students in Statistics

 REIMBURSEMENTS

-Students who wish to travel throughout the year for conferences that are sponsored on a grant or research funds from their advisor can be reimbursed by the Student Affairs Specialist with detailed receipts and confirmation that this trip has been approved and sponsored by the advisor/faculty member.
+Students who wish to travel throughout the year for conferences that are sponsored on a grant or research funds from their advisor can be reimbursed by the Student Affairs Specialist with detailed receipts and confirmation in advance that this trip has been approved and sponsored by the advisor/faculty member.

 In case the advisor is unable to support the student travel but still approves it, the student may petition the Department Chair for up to $1000 of Departmental support.